 Let’s crack on, remembering that you can put your own choice of goodies into this easy dinner!

-- A large grill-proof shallow platter or dish, big enough to hold dinner for the number you’re feeding.
-I used an oval-shaped gratin dish, but a large lasagne dish or quiche dish would be perfect, depending on hoe many you’re feeding.
+- A large grill-proof shallow platter, or even a large frying pan; big enough to hold dinner for the number you’re feeding.
+I used an oval-shaped gratin dish, but a lasagne or quiche dish would be perfect, depending on how many you’re feeding.

 - A working grill

 - Enough cooked potato chips or wedges to feed everyone *see NOTES*